tomatau/breko-hub/README.md

 - React v14
 - Redux
 - Koa JS integration
-- Optional CSS-modules or import to CSS file
+- Optional CSS-modules or Extract to CSS file
-- SCSS preprocessing CSS-modules
+- SCSS preprocessing for CSS-modules
 - Head and/or body scripts for optimising JS and CSS first time page load
 - Universal React-router integration